Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 John Ashbery was well aware of the issue but paid little heed to the controversy.
 He simply continued to write and publish his poems.
 When asked by an interviewer for NPR in 2005 whether his poems were 'accessible,' he responded, 'Well, I’m told that they’re not.
 What they are is about the privacy of all of us, and the difficulty of our own thinking.
 And in that way, they are, I think, accessible if anyone cares to access them.'

-And you'll find his poems appear in many different anthologies, from New Modernist to the classic Norton—which is surely a positive reflection of at least some hidden talent?
+You'll find his poems appear in many different anthologies, from New Modernist to the classic Norton—which is surely a positive reflection of at least some hidden talent?

 'Soonest Mended' offers the reader a chance to get right inside the thought chain of a speaker, reflecting on their role as an outsider within mainstream society.

-Ashbery, being gay and growing up at a time when this wasn't readily tolerated or understood, articulates with typical expressive voice, sensitive to the art world, outlining unusual imagery but above all, refining his internal debates and observations as he wanders along.
+Ashbery, being gay and growing up at a time when this wasn't readily tolerated or understood, articulates with typical expressive voice, sensitive to the art world, outlining unusual imagery, but above all, refining his internal debates and observations as he wanders along.

 'Soonest Mended' by John Ashbery